-Talk The Talk: Film and Helpful Resources
+Talk The Talk: A film and resources

 Helping parents and carers talk to their children about relationships and sex.

-This film and accompanying resources have been made freely available without the need to become a member so that it can be easily shared with parents and carers.
-The Talk The Talk film is an entertaining and engaging mix of drama and interviews with parents and teenagers.
-It's an excellent resource for schools, parenting courses and parents wishing to get tips on dealing with relationships and sex education.
+The 'Talk The Talk' film is an entertaining mix of drama and interviews with parents and teenagers.
+It's an excellent resource for schools, parenting courses and parents wishing to get tips on talking to teenagers about the sometimes tricky subjects of relationships and sex education.

 “Excellent resource to use with parents.
-Very realistic” - Teacher, Walsall
+Very realistic” Teacher, Walsall

 Synopsis